 Gran Turismo 4 was released in 2004 and I am just now finishing it in 2017 but at least I don't have to deal with loot boxes and updates like the games that are being released nowadays.

 I mostly play the GT games for the license tests because collecting cars is pretty pointless.
 A lot of the cars are filler/padding for a boring racing game.
-The license tests give me a confined goal in a reasonable time unlike games nowadays that want you to sit there are play forever like you have nothing better to do than waste your life.
+The license tests give me a confined goal in a reasonable time unlike games that want you to sit and mindlessly play forever as if you have nothing else to do with your life.

 Next I am moving on to Metal Gear Solid 3: Snake eater.
-This is my first metal gear game ans it seems like the guy wanted to make movies but instead got stuck with making games.
-3 hours into the game and I watched about 2:30 minutes of video.
+This is my first metal gear game and it seems like the guy wanted to make movies but instead got stuck with making video games.
+3 hours into the game and I watched about 2 hours and 30 minutes of video.
 I am not sure how long I am going to be able to stick with this madness.
 I still have to get back to Persona 4 (a much better game so far).

 Shin Megami Tensei: Persona3 was one of the first games I acquired with the PS2 I bought in 2010 (with 10 other games).
 I had never really heard of it before but reviews said it was an excellent RPG game.
 Five years later I can finally say that the reviews are correct.